backdrop-contrib/ldap/ldap_help/ldap_test_script/README.md

     in provisioning part of array:
      - `delete_if_exists` - TURE | FALSE indicates if the provisioned object should be deleted if it exists
      - `find_filter` - is the filter to find the object. eg. 'cn=jdoe', 'distinguishedname=...'
 (This is needed only if delete_if_exists is TRUE)
-     - `attr` - is the array of attribute/values to provision. should not include 'dn'
+     - `attr` - is the array of attribute/values to provision.
+Should not include 'dn'.

     such as: